ELC/elc.github.io-content/blog/executable-flask-pyinstaller.md

 This will create a folder `dist` with our executable ready to be shipped.
 The executable will open the main window of our app.

-When a first used this was for a contribution for the [PyFladesk](https://github.com/smoqadam/PyFladesk) project and I realize that since Qt is quite big, our executables were big too.
+When a first used this was for a contribution for the [PyFladesk](https://elc.github.io/link/pyfladesk_repo){: target="_blank"} project and I realize that since Qt is quite big, our executables were big too.
 The example app of that repository is 70 MB (much of which was the Qt Component for displaying HTML (WebEngine)).
 This is reasonable taking into account that we were shipping a self contain web browser.

 ## Tutorial